Installation of EXT:storybook and storybook

 STORYBOOK_

-to your TYPO3 instance URL:TYPO3_ ENDPOINT /.storybook/main.tsimport type { StorybookConfig } from '@andersundsehr/storybook-typo3'; const config: StorybookConfig = { framework: '@andersundsehr/storybook-typo3', stories: [ "../src/**/*.mdx", '../src/**/*.stories.@(js|jsx|mjs|ts|tsx)', ], core: { disableTelemetry: true, }, env: (envs) => { return { STORYBOOK_TYPO3_ENDPOINT: 'http://localhost:8011/_storybook/', // do not set your api key here! https://www.deployhq.com/blog/protecting-your-api-keys-a-quick-guide ...envs, // envs given to storybook have precedence }; }, }; export default config;
+to your TYPO3 instance URL:TYPO3_ ENDPOINT .storybook/main.tsimport type { StorybookConfig } from '@andersundsehr/storybook-typo3'; const config: StorybookConfig = { framework: '@andersundsehr/storybook-typo3', stories: [ "../src/**/*.@(mdx|stories.@(mdx|js|jsx|mjs|ts|tsx))", ], core: { disableTelemetry: true, }, env: (envs) => { return { STORYBOOK_TYPO3_ENDPOINT: 'http://localhost:8011/_storybook/', // if you use DDEV: process.env.DDEV_PRIMARY_URL STORYBOOK_TYPO3_WATCH_ONLY_STORIES: '0', // set to '1' If you already use vite in your TYPO3 with HMR // do not set your api key here! https://www.deployhq.com/blog/protecting-your-api-keys-a-quick-guide ...envs, // envs given to storybook have precedence }; }, }; export default config;

-/.storybook/preview.ts -
+.storybook/preview.ts -

 configure package.json